Top 10 Volunteer Retention Strategies that Actually Work

 2. Be a Positive Representative

-When a volunteer arrives, you and your staff should be friendly and approachable even if you have a million other things to get done, giving your volunteers a genuine smile and saying, “Great to see you again” or “Thanks for helping us out today!” goes a long way!
+When a volunteer arrives, you and your staff should be friendly and approachable even at your organizations busiest times.
+Giving your volunteers a genuine smile and saying, “Great to see you again” or “Thanks for helping us out today!” goes a long way.

 Ultimately, being a positive representative boils down to having the right attitude.
 Ask yourself: